 So I come by this work naturally -- with 33 years combined experience that has culminated in my signature method for helping students become rockstar learners: The Anti-Boring Approach to Powerful Studying™.

-Why did I create the the companion course for educators, The Art of Inspiring Students to Study Strategically?
+Why did I create the companion course for educators, The Art of Inspiring Students to Study Strategically?
 Because you asked.

 Well, not YOU exactly.
 But lots of educators like you.
 Thanks to the success of YouTube Channel and my podcast, I started getting tons of emails from other teachers and Academic Life Coaches, asking me if they could “pick my brain” about how I teach study skills to students, and how I run my academic coaching business.